vocdoni/docs/docs/architecture/components/gateway.md

 ### Get Block Height

-Request the number of blocks that are currently on the blockchain.
+Get the current block number on the [Vochain](/architecture/components/vochain).

 ```json
 {